zjysteven/lmms-finetune/README.md

 - :bookmark_tabs: multiple/interleaved image models: [Qwen-VL-Chat](https://huggingface.co/Qwen/Qwen-VL-Chat), [LLaVA-NeXT-Interleave](https://huggingface.co/collections/llava-hf/llava-interleave-668e19a97da0036aad4a2f19)
 - :movie_camera: video models: [LLaVA-NeXT-Video](https://huggingface.co/collections/llava-hf/llava-next-video-6666a9173a64c7052930f153)

+See [supported_models.md](docs/supported_models.md) for the full list of supported models.
 More models are coming on the way.
 For training strategy, 1) full-finetuning, 2) lora, and 3) q-lora are supported.

 <details>
 <summary>What's different from <a href=https://github.com/hiyouga/LLaMA-Factory>LLaMA-Factory</a>?</summary>